sosy-lab/benchexec/doc/DEVELOPMENT.md

 This file contains documentation that is only relevant for developers and maintainers of BenchExec.

-For writing a tool wrapper, please refer to the documentation on [Tool Integration](tool-integration.md).
+For writing a tool-info module, please refer to the documentation on [Tool Integration](tool-integration.md).